-An added bonus to gripping your thumb round the neck is you can also mute the low E string with it on chords that don't use string 6 (A's, C's, D's for example).
+An added bonus to gripping your thumb around the neck is you can also mute the low E string with it on chords that don't use string 6 (A's, C's, D's, for example).

 #2.
 Keep your thumb by fret 2

-Your thumb acts like an anchor by helping to control your chord changes, and keeping your fingers in the correct position.
+Your thumb acts like an anchor by helping to control your chord changes and keeping your fingers in the correct position.
 Your thumb will fight you at first and want to move to the left or drop down.
 Be patient.
-It takes time to build correct muscle memory.
+It takes time to build proper muscle memory.

 #3.
 Press the string with the tips (pad) of your fingers

 To get chord notes to ring out clearly, pressing down on the string with your fingertip allows you to apply the most amount of pressure.

 Fair warning: your fingers will be very sore at first.
 Good news?
 They get tough pretty quickly though when you practice daily.